 Hi, I’m Leia Flure and I’m glad you’re here!

 There’s SO much confusion these days around food.
 How was it grown?
 What’s in it?
 Is it safe for me and my family to eat?

 As a registered dietitian, I get these questions every day.
-As a mom to a sassy and active toddler myself, I'll be honest; I have these questions, too.
+As a mom to two sassy daughters, I’ll be honest; I have these questions, too.

 So here’s the thing — I believe food should be enjoyed, not feared!
 I also believe that we should make decisions using the best information we have at the time.
 To help you do just that, I share information you can actually use based on the most current scientific evidence.